SustainableUrbanSystemsLab/CP-SimAUD-HeatFlux/README.md

 # HeatFlux

-This case is based on [this paper](http://simaud.org/2020/preprints/37.pdf) titled _Solving Thermal Bridging Problems for Architectural Applications with OpenFOAM_ submitted to the SimAUD conference 2020.
+This case is based on [this paper](http://simaud.org/2020/preprints/37.pdf) titled _Solving Thermal Bridging Problems for Architectural Applications with OpenFOAM_ submitted to the SimAUD 2020 conference.

 ## What it does